 Canada Goose, Tinker Creek

-The Canada Goose (Branta canadensis) is a winner, a real leader in ornithological circles.
+The Canada Goose (Branta Canadensis) is a winner, a real leader in ornithological circles.
 Present in Cana(duh), the US, and even Mexico, it migrates, unless it doesn’t.
 While many populations make the trek north and south each year, there are year round, resident groups in many states, including Ohio.
 No matter the month, you’ll find a Canada Goose somewhere in the Buckeye State.

 The Canada Goose is adaptable and lives alongside humans just as easily as in a remote lake in the far north.
 While easy to take for granted due to the nuisance they can be, and the fact that they’re always around, in their native habitat they can be just as majestic as any other natural creature.